ardatan/graphql-tools/docs/source/schema-transforms.md

 };
 ```

+### wrapSchema

+Given a `GraphQLSchema` and an array of `Transform` objects, produce a new schema with those transforms applied.

+Delegating resolvers are generated to map from new schema root fields to old schema root fields.
+These automatic resolvers should be sufficient, so you don't have to implement your own.

+The delegating resolvers will apply the operation transforms defined by the `Transform` objects.
+Each provided `transformRequest` functions will be applies in reverse order, until the request matches the original schema.
+The `tranformResult` functions will be applied in the opposite order until the result matches the final gateway schema.

 ### transformSchema

-Given a `GraphQLSchema` and an array of `Transform` objects, produce a new schema with those transforms applied.

-Delegating resolvers will also be generated to map from new schema root fields to old schema root fields.
-Often these automatic resolvers are sufficient, so you don't have to implement your own.
+For convenience, when using `transformSchema`, after schema transformation, the `transforms` property on a returned `transformedSchema` object will contains the operation transforms that were applied.
+This could be useful when manually delegating to the transformed schema, but has been deprecated in favor of specifying the transforms within a subschema configuration object.
+See the [schema stitching](/schema-stitching/) docs for further details.

 ## Built-in transforms